Bitotetpk20/LocalServerDrop/README.md

 - **Path Traversal Protection**: Prevents unauthorized file access
 - **Sandboxed Frontend**: Electron security best practices implemented

+Additional notes:
+- **Per-session admin token**: The Electron main process generates a new admin token on each app start and passes it to the server.
+The token is sent in the `X-Admin-Token` header for delete operations.
+If you restart the app, the token changes.
+- **Upload safety**: Uploaded filenames are sanitized to their basename (no path components) and a default size limit of 100 MB is enforced (configurable in code).

 ## 🎨 UI Features

 - **Responsive Design**: Works well on different screen sizes